DS-100/sp25/gradproject-cv.md

 - Exploratory Data Analysis (3%).
 - Figures (tables, plots, etc.) (3%).

-### Milestone 3: Progress-report Draft (10%) - Monday March 31, 2025
+### Milestone 3: Progress-report Draft (10%) - Sunday March 30, 2025

 The purpose of this milestone is to ensure you are making progress and on schedule to submit the first draft of the project in approximately two weeks time.
 You will be required to make a document summarizing your progress so far, including your EDA and modeling results.
-You are required to submit the report to [this Gradescope assignment](https://www.gradescope.com/courses/949942/assignments/5717488){:target="_blank"} by **11:59 pm on March 31**.
+You are required to submit the report to [this Gradescope assignment](https://www.gradescope.com/courses/949942/assignments/5717488){:target="_blank"} by **11:59 pm on March 30**.
 The staff member will skim the report before the meeting and give you guidance on the project as a whole.

 For the check-in we would like for you to prepare brief answers to the following questions about the modeling process:
 - What model do you plan on using and why?